sdr-enthusiasts/docker-acarshub/README.md

 ## Ports

 No exposed ports are necessary to run the container.
-However, if you enable `VERBOSE` the built in webserver will be enabled as well, and will be available on port `80`.
+However, the built in webserver is available on port `80` if you wish the view messages in realtime.

 ## Volumes

 No volumes are needed to run the container.
-However, if you wish to persist the `VERBOSE` data, mount a volume to `/run/acars`.

 ## Environment variables